brandondykun/react-todo-list/README.md

 - A simple to do list created to learn React!

-- React front end with json-server mock backend.
+- React front end with json-server mock back end.